 We test DiCTI on two challenging high-resolution fashion datasets, i.e., VITON-HD [5] and Fashionpedia [17].
 VITON-HD is a collection of 13,679 commercial images of models in a frontal pose, and their corresponding uppergarment.
-The images are taken in a controlled environment with posing models in front of a solid, light colored, homogeneous background and with the depicted person taking up the
+The images are taken in a controlled environment with posing models in front of a homogeneous light colored background and with the depicted person taking up the larger